 Q-Lab’s test services in Arizona, Florida and Germany are ISO 17025 accredited by A2LA.
-Our Ohio and China calibration labs are ISO 17025 accredited by A2LA; and our Bolton, England calibration lab is ISO 17025 accredited by UKAS.
+Our Ohio, China and Bolton, England calibration labs are ISO 17025 accredited by A2LA.

 What does ISO/IEC 17025 Accreditation mean?